DrTimothyAldenDavis/SuiteSparse/README.md

 64-bit integers (such as the Intel MKL ilp64 BLAS), it configures `SuiteSparse_config.h` with the `SUITESPARSE_BLAS_INT` defined as `int64_t`.
 Otherwise, if a 32-bit BLAS is found, this type is defined as `int32_t`.
-If later on, UMFPACK, CHOLMOD, or SPQR are compiled and linked  with a BLAS that has a different integer size, you must override the definition with `-DBLAS64` (to assert the use of 64-bit integers in the BLAS) or `-DBLAS32`, (to assert the use of 32-bit integers in the BLAS).
+If later on, UMFPACK or CHOLMOD are compiled and linked  with a BLAS that has a different integer size, you must override the definition with `-DBLAS64` (to assert the use of 64-bit integers in the BLAS) or `-DBLAS32`, (to assert the use of 32-bit integers in the BLAS).